Subelliptic pseudo-differential operators and Fourier integral operators on compact Lie groups: Subelliptic global functional calculus and applications

 \subsection{Compactness and Gohberg lemma}

 In this subsection, the compactness of subelliptic pseudo-differential operators is discussed.
 So, we will deduce necessary conditions for the compactness of subelliptic pseudo-differetial operators by using the Gohberg Lemma proved for arbitrary compact Lie groups in \cite{ARLG}.
 Gohberg lemmas are results about the compactness of continuous linear operators.
 In the case of a compact Lie group $G,$ a left-invariant operator with subelliptic negative order is compact on $L^2(G),$ (as a consequence of the Plancherel theorem).
 We will explain why a similar result is valid for pseudo-differential operators.
-The original Gohberg Lemma was proved by Israel Gohberg in his investigation of integral operators with kernels (see \cite{Goh60}), and its version on $L^2(\mathbb{S}^1)$ was proved by \cite{Mo} and it was extended to $L^p(\mathbb{S}^1),$ $1<p<\infty,$ in \cite{VR}.
-The Gohberg Lemma for compact Lie groups was obtained in \cite{ARLG} and it was generalised for $L^p$-spaces on compact manifolds (with or without boundary), for the pseudo-differential calculus developed by the second author and Tokmagambetov (see \cite{Ruz-Tok,ProfRuzM:TokN:20017}), in \cite{RuzVR}.
+The original Gohberg Lemma was proved by Israel Gohberg in his investigation of integral operators with kernels (see \cite{Goh60}).
+On the other hand, its version on $L^2(\mathbb{S}^1)$ was proved in \cite{Mo} and it was extended to $L^p(\mathbb{S}^1),$ $1<p<\infty,$ in \cite{VR}.
+The Gohberg Lemma for compact Lie groups was obtained in \cite{ARLG} and it was generalised for $L^p$-spaces on compact manifolds for the pseudo-differential calculus developed by the second author and Tokmagambetov (see \cite{Ruz-Tok,ProfRuzM:TokN:20017}), in \cite{RuzVR}.
 Let us record (see Theorem 3.1 in \cite{ARLG}, but for the following statement see Remark 4.2 of \cite{ARLG}) the following theorem.

 \begin{theorem} Let $A:C^\infty(G)\rightarrow\mathscr{D}'(G)$ be a continuous linear operator admitting a bounded extension on $L^2(G).$ If the matrix valued symbol of $A,$ $a(x,\xi)$ satisfies the following conditions where $\alpha, \beta\in \mathbb{N}_0,$ $|\alpha|=|\beta|=1$ and for some $\epsilon\in (0,1),$ then for all compact operators $K$ on $L^2(G),$ where with $\Vert a(x,\xi)a(x,\xi)^*\Vert_{\textnormal{min}}:=\min\{\lambda\geq 0:\textnormal{det}(a(x,\xi)a(x,\xi)^*-\lambda I_{d_\xi})= 0$\}.